Oscar Wilde’s Reception in Kansas and the Sunflower Soirée.

-In Leavenworth his visit began badly when he was accosted by a drunk for the amusement of a crowd at the Union Depot.
-Later, at the Opera House, the press described how he had “lectured to and bored” a “small and uninterested” audience.
+In Leavenworth his visit began badly when he was accosted by a drunken yokel for the amusement of a crowd at the Union Depot.
+Then later, at the Opera House, the press described how he had “lectured to and bored” a “small and uninterested” audience.

 It was then that the weather turned foul, and in Lawrence “the state of the atmosphere…kept many away from his lecture,” said the local paper.

-The clouds followed him to Atchison as the Daily Champion reported, “It rained; the streets were full of yellow mud; White Clay [a local creek] rolled a torrent of murky water; everything was sulky and dirty” and an audience of only thirty, “braved the darkness and the storm” to attend Wilde’s lecture, although the Globe was generous enough to inflate that number to forty-three—if one included the door-tenders, the ushers, the man who was snoring, and the janitor.
+The clouds followed him to Atchison as the Daily Champion reported, “It rained; the streets were full of yellow mud; White Clay [a local creek] rolled a torrent of murky water; everything was sulky and dirty” and an audience of only thirty, “braved the darkness and the storm” to attend Wilde’s lecture, although the Globe was generous enough to inflate that number to forty-three—if one included the door-tenders, the ushers, the janitor, an the man who was snoring,

 It was also reported that the lecture of the ass-thete had been advertised in the streets that morning by “a dilapidated little burro, [small donkey] wearing on either side a large placard, with the words ‘I lecture at Corinthian Hall to-night.'”
 Oscar was described as “disgusted” by his reception, and the local paper agreed there “was nothing beautiful” in Atchison for him.